vkammili5/weather-api/README.md

 }
 ```

-If `{latitude}{longitude}` not in the ange known by the API, then the response status code would be `404 Not Found`, with response body:
+If `{latitude}/{longitude}` are not in the range known by the API, then the response status code would be `404 Not Found`, with response body:

 ```
 Latitude must be in range of -90 to 90°.
 Given: 99.0.